-Pet waste can come from your dog (s), cat (s), or any nearby animals that use your artificial lawn in your backyard lawn or garden, including rats, skunks, and raccoons, and they usually leave droppings and urine that humans can smell.
+Pet waste can come from your dog (s), cat (s), or any nearby animals that use your artificial lawn in your backyard lawn or garden, including rats, skunks, and raccoons.
+They usually leave droppings and urine that humans can smell.
 But the most common type of pet waste is dog feces, which should be picked up daily and disposed of in the garbage or trash bin (not down your drain).

-- You may find it beneficial to purchase a pooper scooper from any pet store if you’re not able to pick up the waste daily.
+- You may find it beneficial to purchase a pooper scooper from any pet store if you cannot pick up the waste daily.

 - Go through your artificial grass yard and garden and remove any animal droppings or urine as quickly as possible.